cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The `verifiable` mode of the protocol (VOPRF) is controlled by a boolean input to a subset of the functions.
 Each function assumes knowledge of a global group `GG` (satisfying the API in {{pog}}) that is published publicly by the server before the protocol exchange.

-We note here that the blinding mechanism that we use can be modified slightly with the opportunity for making performance gains in some scenarios.
-We detail these modifications in {{blinding}}.
+Note that any algorithm that takes inputs, or issues outputs of the form `T x[m]` refers to an array of fixed-size relative to an integer parameter `m` chosen by the client.

 ### Blind

 ~~~
 Input:

- ClientInput inputs<1..m>
+ ClientInput inputs[m]

 Output:

- Token tokens<1..m>
+ Token tokens[m]
- BlindedToken blinded_tokens<1..m>
+ BlindedToken blinded_tokens[m]

 Steps:

  1. tokens = []
  2. blinded_tokens = []
- 3. for i in [m]:
+ 3. for i = 0 to m:
     1. r <-$ GF(p)
     2. if r == 0: return to the previous step
-    3. P = GG.EncodeToGroup(inputs[i])
+    3. P = GG.HashToGroup(inputs[i])
     4. tokens[i] = Token{ data: x, blind: r }
-    5. blinded_tokens[i] = GG.Serialize(rP)
+    5. blinded_tokens[i] = GG.Serialize(r * P)
  4. Output (tokens, blinded_tokens)
 ~~~

+This blinding mechanism can be modified slightly with the opportunity for making performance gains in some scenarios.
+We detail these modifications in {{blinding}}.

 ### Evaluate